ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-14-doing-some-body-work-on-the-cliffs.md

 ![Canned sardines](/assets/images/IMG_1497.jpg)

-Globalization at its best: They probably caught the fish somewhere in Asia, shipped it around the globe to label it in Germany and finally sold it to Morocco? :thinking: We preferred buying fresh fish from local fishermen.
+Globalization at its best: They probably caught the fish somewhere in Asia, shipped it around the globe to label it in Germany and finally sold it in Morocco? :thinking: We preferred buying fresh fish from local fishermen.
 Like this big guy.

 ![Fresh fish from the sea](/assets/images/IMG_1529.jpg)